 Homemade Caramel Apple Video Tutorial

-Unless you pick your own or purchase organic apples, you’ll want to remove the wax.
+Unless you pick your own or purchase organic apples, youโll want to remove the wax.
 Otherwise, you will have difficulty with the caramel sliding off of the apple.

-- Wash apples to remove any wax by soaking in a half-gallon of water with 1 cup of white vinegar for about 10 minutes, then rubbing with your fingers to remove the wax.
+- Vinegar Method: Wash apples to remove any wax by soaking in a half-gallon of water with 1 cup of white vinegar for about 10 minutes, then rubbing with your fingers to remove the wax.
 Rinse the apples well, then dry completely with a dish towel or paper towel.

-You can also wash your apples in warm water and then vigorously rub your apples with a rag to remove the majority of the outer layer of wax.
+- Warm Water and Towel: You can also wash your apples in warm water and then vigorously rub your apples with a rag to remove the majority of the outer layer of wax.
 Be sure to lay them on a towel to air dry before dipping the apples in caramel.
 The apple must be very dry for the caramel to stick.

 - Toppings - some of our favorite toppings include chopped nuts, crushed candy-like Butterfinger, and sprinkles.

-Caramel Apple Stick Options
+Caramel Apple Sticks

 There are many different options here.
 You can find an assortment at your local craft store, square sticks, popsicle sticks or dowels, cut down to size.